aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-training-testing/nemo2/README.md

 - `--temperature`: Sampling temperature (default: 0.1)
 - `--top_p`: Nucleus sampling parameter (default: 0.95)
 - `--num_tokens_to_generate`: Maximum tokens to generate (default: 512)

+**Note:** The default `test_path` matches the auto-generated data directory structure from the training script.
+If you use a custom dataset or different split ratios, update the test path accordingly.

 **Output:**
 - Predictions saved to: `{checkpoint_path}.jsonl`